 Oncologic imaging is one of the fastest developing areas in cancer research because it answers multiple mechanistic and translational questions by noninvasive means and often in real time.
-The Animal Imaging Shared Resource (AISR) provides CU Cancer Center investigators access to state-of-the-art instrumentation and expertise in small animal imaging systems to facilitate non-invasive imaging based research.
-We offer MRI, PET, CT and bioluminescence imaging.
+The Animal Imaging Shared Resource (AISR) provides CU Cancer Center investigators access to state-of-the-art imaging instrument to facilitate non-invasive animal imaging studies.
+We offer MRI, PET, CT, bioluminescence, and fluorescence imaging.
 In addition, NMR-based metabolomics and irradiation services are available.
-We provide our users with the established Standard Operating Procedures (SOPs) for all imaging-related animal handling and help in submitting to the IACUC.
+We provide our investigators with the established Standard Operating Procedures (SOPs) for all imaging-related animal handling and help in submitting to the IACUC.

 AISR is the only facility in Colorado that provides comprehensive expertise in small animal imaging.
 Our goal is to facilitate all aspects of cutting-edge pre-clinical and translational cancer imaging.
 This will facilitate the initiation of high-quality animal cancer research by CU Cancer Center members.
 AISR is strongly supported by the University of